-1. Turn the ignition switch to the "LOCK" position and turn off all electrical accessories.

-2. Open the engine hood.

-3. Remove the main fuse box cover.

-4. Determine which fuse may be blown.
+- 1. Turn the ignition switch to the "LOCK" position and turn off all electrical accessories. - 2.
+Open the engine hood. - 3.
+Remove the main fuse box cover. - 4.
+Determine which fuse may be blown.
 The fuse box cover and "Fuse and circuits" section in chapter 12 in this manual show the circuit for each fuse.

-5. Pull out the fuse with the fuse puller provided in the main fuse box cover.

-6. Inspect the fuse.
+- 5. Pull out the fuse with the fuse puller provided in the main fuse box cover. - 6.
+Inspect the fuse.
 If it has blown, replace it with a spare fuse of the same rating.
-The spare fuses are stored in the main fuse box cover in the engine compartment.

-7. If the same fuse blows again, this indicates that its system has a problem.
+The spare fuses are stored in the main fuse box cover in the engine compartment. - 7.
+If the same fuse blows again, this indicates that its system has a problem.
 Contact your SUBARU dealer for repairs.

-Main fuse and fusible link
+Main fuse

-The main fuses and fusible link are designed to melt during an overload to prevent damage to the wiring harness and electrical equipment.
-Check the main fuses and fusible link if any electrical component fails to operate (except the starter motor) and other fuses are good.
-A melted main fuse or fusible link must be replaced.
-Use only replacements with the same specified rating as the melted main fuse or fusible link.
-If a main fuse or fusible link blows after it is replaced, have the electrical system checked by your nearest SUBARU dealer.
+The main fuses are designed to melt during an overload to prevent damage to the wiring harness and electrical equipment.
+Check the main fuses if any electrical component fails to operate (except the starter motor) and other fuses are good.
+A melted main fuse must be replaced.
+Use only replacements with the same specified rating as the melted main fuse.
+If a main fuse blows after it is replaced, have the electrical system checked by your nearest SUBARU dealer.